-- a) The Parties recognise that in order to increase the efficiency and productivity of the Company a commitment to structured training and skill development is required. - b) Accordingly, the Company agrees to: - (i) Provide Employees with the paid opportunity to acquire additional skills through appropriately structured training based on nationally endorsed competency standards and curriculum and - (ii) Encourage Employees to seek formal recognition of skills including recognition of prior learning (RPL). - c) The Company will consult Employees in respect of appropriate training which: - (i) Is consistent with Company business requirements. - (ii) Is relevant to the needs and expectations of Employees. - d) Any approved training costs for courses will be paid by the Company.
-The Company will not be requested to meet the costs of training undertaken by Employees which is not approved. - e) All training will be in paid time and any training conducted outside of ordinary hours will be paid for at overtime rates of pay. - f) Health and safety representative training - Employees elected as health and safety representatives in accordance with applicable work health and safety legislation will undertake an agreed training course arranged by the Company within six weeks of being elected, at no cost to the Employee.
+- a) The parties recognise that in order to increase the efficiency and productivity of Multiplex a commitment to structured training and skill development is required. - b) Accordingly Multiplex agrees to: - (i) Provide Employees with the paid opportunity to acquire additional skills through appropriately structured training based on nationally endorsed competency standards and curriculum and - (ii) Encourage Employees to seek formal recognition of skills including recognition of prior learning (RPL). - c) Multiplex will consult Employees in respect of appropriate training which: - (i) Is consistent with Company business requirements. - (ii) Is relevant to the needs and expectations of Employees. - d) Any approved training costs for courses will be paid by Multiplex.
+Multiplex will not be requested to meet the costs of training undertaken by Employees which is not approved. - e) All training will be in paid time and any training conducted outside of ordinary hours will be paid for at overtime rates of pay.

+f) Health and safety representative training

+Employees elected as health and safety representatives in accordance with applicable work health and safety legislation will undertake an agreed training course arranged by the Company within six weeks of being elected, at no cost to the Employee.
 This training will be provided by the Union, or another provider nominated by the Union.